Travel the World With Grants Just for Educators

 Who’s eligible: U.S.-based K–12 teachers of any subject.

-The NEA Foundation.
 The NEA Foundation’s Learning & Leadership Grants underwrite teachers for a variety of professional enrichment experiences, from research projects to attending conferences and seminars.
 Past recipients’ projects have included a range of trips, from attending a grant-writing conference in Miami to 11 weeks in Mexico for intensive music and folk dance study.
-Right now, there is a focus on pandemic-related relief and racial equality work, but all applications are still being considered.

-Program details: Grantees receive $2,000 per individual and $5,000 per group for professional development.
+Program details: Grantees receive $5,000 per group for professional development.

 Who’s eligible: Educators, counselors and support professionals (such as para-educators, food service, clerical and maintenance and custodial staff) at public schools or public institutions of higher education.
 Applicants must be current NEA members.